zhi-g/sublime-ensime/README.md

 ## Project status

-SublimeScala project is a beta version.
+This is a beta version.
 Basic things will work (for example, error highlighting), but there might still be problems.
 Please, submit issues to our tracker if you catch SublimeScala misbehaving: https://github.com/sublimescala/sublime-ensime/issues/new.